Skip to main content

 Samples

 A total of ten blood samples will be sent each year as three distributions.
-Participants will receive three blood samples in the first shipment, four samples the second shipment and three samples in the final shipment.
+Participants will receive three blood samples (previously frozen) in the first shipment, four samples the second shipment and three samples in the final shipment.

 Reporting